Loading...

 Introduction

 Climate litigation is a novel and constantly evolving area.
-The past year has seen several key cases litigated and decided at the international and regional levels (the requests for advisory opinions before ITLOS, the IACHR and the ICJ, and the decision in Verein KlimaSeniorinnen) as well as significant developments in domestic litigation (the Court of Appeal’s ruling in Milieudefensie v Shell in the Netherlands, the Finch decision in the UK, etc.).
-Further, a first instance judgment in Lliuya v RWE is expected as early as in March 2025.
-Finally, this year has seen the first claims being filed against so called ‘facilitators’, i.e., professional service providers like ad agencies and lawyers (OECD Complaint against WPP, Greenpeace claim against a law firm).
+The past year has seen several key cases litigated and decided at the international and regional levels (the requests for advisory opinions before ITLOS, the IACHR and the ICJ, the decisions in Verein KlimaSeniorinnen and Greenpeace Nordic) as well as significant developments in domestic litigation (the Court of Appeal’s ruling in Milieudefensie v Shell in the Netherlands, the Finch decision in the UK, and the German Court’s judgment in Lliuya v RWE, amongst others).

-This virtual classroom seminar will delve into these developments, query what may come next in the field of climate litigation and prompt participants to consider the likely consequences of these developments.
+This virtual classroom seminar will delve into these developments, query what may come next in the field of climate litigation and prompt participants to consider the likely consequences of recent judgments.
 The live session will be useful for lawyers and other professional service providers who either litigate in the climate/environmental field or who advise corporations on ESG matters, and particularly transition and litigation risk.

 What You Will Learn